 That’s what we did know before we really got started.
 Now, let’s see what happened when our ideas met reality.

 We decided to build some of our crucial services (security, data manager) as gateways to external services.
 By doing this, we were able to easily replace whatever custom solutions we were going to implement with ready-made solutions, should such a need arise.
 Each service had its own repository, container, and contract.

 When it comes to flexibility, each service needed to be extendable and fully configurable.
 By using YAML configuration files, we were able to set our workflow, mailing, or UI services to look for code outside of them.
 This allowed us to ship with some predefined features, but still retain the option to write some custom code for a specific client.

 Data management – taking data sync to the next level

 Originally, we planned to use GraphQL for data fetching.
 This solution makes it easy to push data to the client in real-time in response to events by using subscriptions.
 You can also easily decide what data should be available to which services and parts of UI.

-The project’s custom data fetching library Tesseract really does deserve a couple extra words.
+The project’s custom data-fetching library Tesseract really does deserve a couple of extra words.
 Why?
 Because there isn’t another solution quite like this one on the market.
-The reason why it was developed in the first place is because no existing ready-made solutions (such as Prism, DeepStream or Hazelcast) met all of the project’s requirements.
+The reason why it was developed in the first place is that no existing ready-made solutions (such as Prism, DeepStream, or Hazelcast) met all of the project’s requirements.

-Tesseract functions as unified data access layer, which connects multiple data sources (databases, message buses, third-party services etc.).
-It uses the concept of “live queries” to optimize data transfer and increase performance (quick response with data snapshots) of all the apps based on it.
-Unique features include real-time cache, multi factor authentication and authorization and plenty of possible third-party integrations.
+Tesseract functions as a unified data access layer, which connects multiple data sources (databases, message buses, third-party services, etc.).
+It uses the concept of “live queries” to optimize data transfer and increase the performance (quick response with data snapshots) of all the apps based on it.
+Unique features include real-time cache, multi-factor authentication and authorization, and plenty of possible third-party integrations.

 Switching from open-source JS frameworks to Ext.js